-But, get this: over 65 percent of small businesses and almost all big brand companies have already developed a mobile app.
-In fact, the global app development spend hit $25.1 billion in 2018, with the figure projected to reach nearly $30 billion in 2019.
+But, get this: over 65 percent of small businesses and almost all big brand companies have already developed a mobile application.
+In fact, the global app development spend hit $25.1 billion in 2018, and reached almost $30 billion in 2019.

 That’s some serious competition in a market that is increasingly becoming saturated.

 Depending on your product’s niche, you will face tough competition from hundreds and thousands of similarly positioned apps.
 And, as if that’s not bad enough, you only have a measly 8 seconds to grab the attention of an online user in order to encourage them to download your product.